Looking for Road Traffic Lawyers in Inverness for a recent speeding case?

 If you want to build a strong defence, then you will need to know some things that the police would rather you didn’t – for example their actual ability to use the equipment in question.

-If you choose to challenge your charge, the police will have to give evidence relating to the equipment that they used to record your speed.
+If you choose to challenge your speeding charge in Inverness, the police will have to give evidence relating to the equipment that they used to record your speed.
 Challenging the accuracy of police equipment is one of the main routes towards having a conviction overturned.
 Once you have done this, it is the job of the police to prove that the equipment works, that it has been tested and serviced, and that it was calibrated before it was used.
 It is sometimes quite difficult for the police to prove that the equipment is fit for purpose, and the following need to be checked:

 If this isn’t in date, then it is not legal to be used in a speed prosecution.
 This is always the starting point when trying to overturn a conviction.